What is this diet?

 And still, there are doctors and clinics around the world that deliver the protocol as Dr. Simeons wrote it, including injections and everything.

-Here era drops that I got good feedback on.
+Here era 2 kinds of drops that I got a good feedback on:

 on the internet, there are thousands of success stories from around the world of people who had lost weight dramatically.
 Many of them also kept the weight down for years.